michaelsenapon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles: display the content of /etc/passwd and /etc/hosts
 4-lastlines: display the last 10 lines of /etc/passwd
 5-firstlines: display the first 10 lines of /etc/passwd
+6-third_line: display the third line of the file "iacta"